Leo9siy/kitchen_service/README.md

 ## Features

 * Different permission for Cooker and Admin
-* Access to make a order
+* Access to make an order
-* Changing password but Email
+* Changing password over Email

 ## Demo